hzqtljh/obsidian-excalidraw-create-sub-draw/README.md

-# Obsidian Excalidraw Linked Canvases
+# Obsidian Excalidraw Create Linked Canvases

 This is a small Obsidian + Excalidraw automation script/plugin.
 It helps you create **linked Excalidraw canvases** with forward and backward navigation.